 However, the Planning Commission also acknowledges that Holly Lane will be critical to serving this annexation area as it urbanizes.
 As a result, the Planning Commission recommends that as part of an updated Transportation Impact Analysis for Master Plan approval for the subject properties, the developer specifically analyze and identify the timing of construction of the Holly Lane Extension (TSP Project D48) and the Holly Lane/Holcomb Boulevard intersection Operational Enhancement (TSP Project D43), and identify traffic impacts, including construction traffic, on adjacent stub streets, i.e. Cattle Drive, Shartner Drive and Journey Drive.
+The timing of construction of the Holly Lane Extension through the subject property shall be considered with the first phase Detailed Development Plan.
 It may be that mitigation measures are necessary to ensure that projected traffic levels are consistent with the traffic volumes, speeds, and function of local residential streets.
 Such mitigation measures, if necessary, shall be incorporated as conditions into the Master Plan approval.